 - Do your research about the Khmer Rouge and be mindful that their regime only ended in 1979

 - Pack respectful clothing to wear in and around temples

-- Pack insect repellent and take malaria tablets 1-2 days before Mondulkiri (and/or other high risk areas on your itinerary)
+- Pack insect repellent and take malaria tablets as prescribed before Mondulkiri (and/or other high risk areas on your itinerary)

 - Support local NGOs when looking for restaurants and things to do

 - You can only withdraw US dollars from ATMs as a foreigner

 - Keep small change for things like tips, toilet breaks and tuk tuk journeys

 - Expect non-western toilets in most places; recommend squat exercises before your trip!

 - Drink only bottled water and have a large one with you at all times, it’s hot!

 I said goodbye to my sister at Saigon (Ho Chi Minh City) airport after 12 days travelling around Vietnam and one hour later arrived in Phnom Penh.
 I flew with Vietnam Airlines, arranged by local travel company Hanuman Travel.
 Everything went so smoothly in Vietnam, I knew that Hanuman Travel had us covered for the next seven days.
 ‘Us’ being me and my Aussie friend who had been living and volunteering in Battambang in Cambodia for the past five months.